Citizen-Dashboard/citizen-dashboard/ElasticSearch/readme.md

 **The Indexer server** is a continous running process that subscribe for messages published to the Kafka topic name defined in the environment variable `kafka_agendaItem_topic`.
 It  consumes agenda items from Kafka and indexes them in Elasticsearch.
 In Production, the Indexer server can be run in a cluster.

 > Note: The Indexer server will exit if the Kafka topic does not exist.
-Ensure that the DataAggregator service is run before starting the consumer server.
+Ensure that the DataAggregator service is run before starting the indexer server.

 **The search server** provides a REST API and a NextJS frontend to search for agenda items in Elasticsearch.
 In Production, multiple instances of the search server can be run behind a load balancer for scalability.

 **The NextJS frontend** is a simple web app that allows you to search for agenda items and view the results.
 It is built with NextJS and TypeScript.

-NextJS supports running the frontend and backend servers in a single container, but for simplicity, we have separated the serverside functionalities in this project.
-However,  the `services` folder contains an example of how the frontend and backend servers can be combined into a single container.
+> NextJS supports running the frontend and backend servers in a single container, but for simplicity, we are using only the client side in this project (similar to a react project).
+However, we have included instructions and example for building server side component in the `ElasticSearch-Client\readme.md` file.

 ## Setup Instructions